Dry Eye Treatment - Our Doctor's Dry Eye Treatment Checklist

-First, eliminate running the ceiling fan at night and angle air from vents in your car, home, and work away from your face.
-If you must sleep with a ceiling fan on at night, wear a sleep mask and use liquigel to protect the surface of your eyes.
+First, eliminate running the ceiling fan at night and angle air from vents away from your face.
+If you must sleep with a ceiling fan on at night, wear a sleep mask and use a liquid gel to protect the surface of your eyes.

 Speaking of rest, make sure to get 7-8 hours of good sleep a night.
-Keep in mind that adding a humidifier to your bedroom can significantly help improve your air and sleep quality (especially in the winter months).
+Adding a humidifier to your bedroom can significantly help improve your air and sleep quality (especially in the winter months).

 Next, smoke of any kind is not your friend.
 Therefore, avoid being around cigarettes, cigars, or fireplace smoke.